Lumbar Spinal Stenosis is a narrowing of the space between vertebrae where the spinal cord and the spinal nerves travel.

 - Another follow-up was administered approximately a year and half post-treatment, and his overall improvement increased to 90%.
 Additionally, his resting pain was 0/10, his active pain was 2/10, and his functionality score increased to 34/40.

 These are two documented cases we published in the medical literature.
 Not every case will have this level of success.

 Doctors question spinal stenosis surgery

 Many of the patients we see are looking for a an alternative to spinal surgery.
+Many are deciding between injection treatments whether cortisone injection, epidural injection, PRP or or stm cell injections.
 For many of these people, they have been told that surgery is the only option because an MRI showed stenosis.
 For some people surgery is the only answer, as in neurological defect.
-However, if the patient’s pain is in the lower back, we can have a realistic expectation that our treatments can help.
+However, if the patient’s pain is in the lower back, we can have a realistic expectation that our injection treatments can help.

 “Symptomatic lumbar spinal stenosis is the most common indication for spinal surgery.
 However, more than one-third of the patients undergoing surgery for lumbar stenosis report dissatisfaction with the results.”

 Despite the fact that many studies insist that surgical treatment is the best option for lumbar spinal stenosis, a startling study was published in the medical journal Spine.
 (2) In this study, American, Canadian and Italian researchers published their evidence:

 “We have very little confidence to conclude whether surgical treatment or a conservative approach is better for lumbar spinal stenosis, and we can provide no new recommendations to guide clinical practice. . .
 However, it should be noted that the rate of side effects ranged from 10% to 24% in surgical cases, and no side effects were reported for any conservative treatment.”